lucaboesch/moodle-quizaccess_sebserver/README.md

 moodle/backup:backupcourse
 - quizaccess_sebserver_get_exams
-Return courses details and their quizzes moodle/course:view, moodle/course:update, moodle/course:viewhiddencourses, mod/quiz:view
+Return courses details and their quizzes
 - quizaccess_sebserver_get_restriction
-Get browser_keys and config_keys (not available on moodle) for certain quiz. moodle/course:view, moodle/course:update, moodle/course:viewhiddencourses, mod/quiz:manage
+Get browser_keys and config_keys (not available on moodle) for certain quiz.
 - quizaccess_sebserver_set_exam_data
-Set exam data for imported exams via SebServer moodle/course:view, moodle/course:update, moodle/course:viewhiddencourses, mod/quiz:manage
+Set exam data for imported exams via SebServer
 - quizaccess_sebserver_set_restriction
-Set browser_keys and config_keys (not available on moodle) for certain quiz. moodle/course:view, moodle/course:update, moodle/course:viewhiddencourses, mod/quiz:manage
+Set browser_keys and config_keys (not available on moodle) for certain quiz.
-- quizaccess_sebserver_connection
+- Set connection of SebServer: quizaccess_sebserver_connection
-Set connection of SebServer.
+- Manage connection of SebServer: quizaccess/sebserver:managesebserverconnection
-quizaccess/sebserver:managesebserverconnection
-- quizaccess_sebserver_connection_delete
-Delete connection of SebServer. quizaccess/sebserver:managesebserverconnection
+- Delete connection of SebServer: quizaccess_sebserver_connection_delete

 # Optional capabilities:
-Can use SebServer in a quiz.
+- Can use SebServer in a quiz: quizaccess/sebserver:canusesebserver
-- quizaccess/sebserver:canusesebserver
-Can disable SebServer in a quiz.
+- Can disable SebServer in a quiz: quizaccess/sebserver:candeletesebserver
-- quizaccess/sebserver:candeletesebserver
-Can use autologin to SebServer proctoring.
+- Can use autologin to SebServer proctoring: quizaccess/sebserver:sebserverautologinlink
-- quizaccess/sebserver:sebserverautologinlink

 # Credits
 This plugin was made possible with the help and contribution of (in alphabetical order):